 Colour Your Palette

-This five-day retreat is an in-depth study of adding colour (dyeing) and removing colour (discharge).
+This five-day workshop is an in-depth study of adding colour (dyeing) and removing colour (discharge).
 Working from your own sources of inspiration you will create a co-ordinated collection of beautiful plain and patterned fabrics using Procion dyes and dye paints.
 We will experiment with different discharge media to create complex, layered cloth.
 And we will explore Indigo and rust-like dyeing as alternative ways of adding colour to cloth.

 · Learn how to mix simple and complex colours using Procion dyes.